UoB-COMSM0166/2025-group-6/README.md

 **System highlights:**
 - **Spawn Logic:** Power-ups and obstacles appear randomly across the field.
 This randomness ensures that no two matches are ever the same, keeping the game exciting and unpredictable.
 - **Activation Mechanism:** Once a player collects a power-up, it activates a timed effect.
-Players can strategise on when to use these power-ups for maximum impact—whether it’s for a quick burst of speed or to throw off the AI.
+Players can strategise on when to use these power-ups for maximum impact, whether it’s for a quick burst of speed or to throw off the AI.
 - **Visual and Audio Feedback:** We made sure the game communicates clearly when power-ups are activated or about to expire.
 You’ll see icons and hear sound effects that let you know something important is happening, adding to the immersive feel of the game.
 - **State Management:** Power-ups and obstacles don’t last forever.
 Timers and flags are used to control how long they stay active, ensuring the gameplay doesn’t get too unbalanced.
 Every power-up has a limited window of opportunity, making them a strategic asset in the heat of the moment.